Skip to main content

 Alaska Rural Management CertificateAlaska Pacific University (APU)OngoingAdministrativeEducation/job trainingThe Alaska Rural Management Certificate provides foundational skills and understanding of management, as well as discussion and consideration of management issues in rural Alaska.
 The certificate is designed to provide relevant education for Tribal administrators, utility managers, and municipal managers and to improve access to management education.Tribal administratorsAnchorage

-Tribal Governance ProgramUniversity of Alaska Fairbanks (UAF)OngoingAdministrativeEducation/job trainingUAF's Tribal Management Program offers an Associate of Applied Science Degree and a Certificate in Tribal Management.
-Students obtain job-related skills and knowledge needed for positions within tribal and local governments and other organizations in rural Alaska.
-Concentrations are available in Community & Economic Development, Community Health & Wellness, Environment & Natural Resources, Tribal Governance & Law, Tribal Planning, and Tribal Transportation.Tribal administrators, environmental staffAnchorage
+Tribal Governance ProgramUniversity of Alaska Fairbanks (UAF)OngoingAdministrativeEducation/job trainingUAF's Department of Tribal Governance offers an Associate of Applied Science Degree and a minor in Tribal Governance, a Tribal Governance Certificate, a Tribal Justice Occupational Endorsement Certificate, and a Tribal Stewardship Occupational Endorsement Certificate Students obtain job-related skills and knowledge needed for positions within tribal and local governments and other organizations in rural Alaska.
+Trainings and workshops focus on Tribal governance and law, Tribal stewardship, Tribal administration and management, Tribal policy and advocacy, and Tribal economies.Tribal administrators, environmental staffAnchorage

 Smoke Management in the NorthwestEPAAnnual (typically March)AirConferenceThe Annual EPA-Sponsored Smoke Management Meeting in the Northwest brings together burners both public and private, air quality regulators, researchers, and others to discuss smoke management and air quality protection in the Pacific Northwest.
 Sessions provide information about regional and national policies, new tools, available resources, forecasts and management plans.Environmental staffVarious locations

-Air Quality Planning for Wildland SmokeInstitute for Tribal Environmental Professionals (ITEP)On demandAirWebinarA six-part recorded webinar series covering modeling tools and monitor information, response planning, communication strategies, and public health topics related to wildland smoke.Environmental staffOnline
+Air Quality Planning for Wildland SmokeInstitute for Tribal Environmental Professionals (ITEP)On demandAirWebinarA six-part recorded webinar series covering modeling tools and monitoring information, response planning, communication strategies, and public health topics related to wildland smoke.Environmental staffOnline

-Swinomish Climate Change and Health Assessment Project Training ModulesOregon State UniversityOn demandClimateOnline trainingTwo learning modules describe how the Swinomish Indian Tribal Community used the Center for Disease Control and Prevention's health assessment framework to better reflect indigenous health definitions and priorities, and how other tribe’s can tailor the process for use in their own community’s climate assessment efforts.Environmental staffOnline
+Swinomish Climate Change and Health Assessment Project Training ModulesOregon State UniversityOn demandClimateOnline trainingTwo learning modules describe how the Swinomish Indian Tribal Community used the Center for Disease Control and Prevention's health assessment framework to better reflect indigenous health definitions and priorities, and how other tribes can tailor the process for use in their own community’s climate assessment efforts.Environmental staffOnline

-National Brownfields ConferenceEPA and International City/County Management Association (ICMA )Annual (typically December)BrownfieldsConferenceTraining and networking sessions focus on cleaning up and reusing brownfield sites in order to to revitalize communities, spur economic growth, restore the environment, and protect public health.Environmental staffVarious locations
+National Brownfields ConferenceEPA and International City/County Management Association (ICMA )AnnualBrownfieldsConferenceTraining and networking sessions focus on cleaning up and reusing brownfield sites in order to to revitalize communities, spur economic growth, restore the environment, and protect public health.Environmental staffVarious locations

 Underground Storage Tank Operator ExamsEPAOn demandUnderground storage tanksOnline trainingEPA developed class A and class B UST operator exams to help UST system owners and operators in Indian country meet the 2015 federal UST regulation requirements.
-Designated operators can access the exam, as well as EPA’s guidance documents, which can help them prepare for and complete the exam.Environmental staffOnline
+Designated operators can access the exam, as well as EPA’s guidance documents, which can help them prepare for and complete the exam.
+The exams are free of charge.Environmental staffOnline

-Water Quality Standards AcademyEPATwice a yearWaterWorkshop/classThe Water Quality Standards Academy is an introductory course designed for those with six months to one year of experience with water quality standards and criteria programs.
-However, others may benefit from the course, including veterans of the water quality standards program who want a refresher course.
-Find a Region 10 contact for the Academy.Environmental staffWashington, DC
+Water Quality Standards AcademyEPATwice a yearWaterOnline trainingThe Water Quality Standards Academy is an introductory course designed for those with six months to one year of experience with water quality standards and criteria programs.
+However, others may benefit from the live virtual course, including veterans of the water quality standards program who want a refresher course.
+Find a Region 10 contact for the Academy.Environmental staffOnline

 Turbo-QAPP VideosInstitute for Tribal Environmental Professionals (ITEP)On demandQAPPsOnline trainingThis online training includes 5 videos on using ITEP's TurboQAPP software.
 The software guides users through creation of a Quality Assurance Project Plan.Environmental staffOnline